 Infant Toddler Program

-Our Infant-Toddler program is located at LP Brown Elementary and provides services to children with developmental delays between birth and age 3, with an emphasis on supporting their families.
+Our Infant-Toddler program is located at OSD North Street Center and provides services to children with developmental delays between birth and age 3, with an emphasis on supporting their families.
 Services and supports are available to all families of eligible students who reside within the district’s boundaries.
 A combination of home visits, Toddler Groups, therapy appointments, and parenting education programs are individually designed for each young child and family.
-We collaborate with South Sound Parent to Parent to provide Family Resources Coordination and offer physical and occupational therapy services through a contract with Providence St. Peter Hospital Therapy Services.
+We provide Family Resources Coordination and offer physical and occupational therapy services through a contract with Providence St. Peter Hospital Therapy Services.
 Within 90 days of the child’s third birthday, he/she is evaluated to determine ongoing eligibility for special education support through the preschool program.

-For additional information or to make a referral, please contact Cissy McCormick, Early Childhood Director.
-360-596-7542 firstname.lastname@example.org
+For additional information or to make a referral, please our Early Childhood Department at 360-596-7539 or firstname.lastname@example.org.

-Students with developmental concerns can be referred for evaluation by family or community members.
+Children with Special Needs: Students with developmental concerns can be referred at any time for evaluation, by family or community members.
 Developmental evaluations address skills in cognition, communication, motor, social and adaptive skills, compared to students of the same age.
 Evaluations are conducted by a multi-disciplinary team.
 Eligibility is based on federal and state regulations.
-Students who qualify for specially designed instruction may receive support from special education preschool teachers, speech/language therapists, occupational/physical therapists, vision specialist based on individual needs.
+Students who qualify for specially designed instruction may receive support from special education preschool teachers, speech/language therapists, occupational/physical therapists, and vision specialists based on individual needs.
 Students eligible for and in need of specially designed instruction will have an Individualized Education Program (IEP) describing the student’s goals, supports, and services.
+There is no tuition for preschool for students with special needs, and transportation is provided within school district boundaries.
+To refer a child due to developmental concerns, call 360-596-7539 or email email@example.com.

 Preschool Schedule Times